micttyoid/articles/data/blog/2025/4/bevy-system-param.md

 **Why don't you use it in [Flappy](https://github.com/micttyoid/flappy)**?

 [Flappy](https://github.com/micttyoid/flappy) is a beginner-friendly codebase.
-I don't want to overwhelm the readers.
+Adding more, may overwhelm the readers.

 ## See also